Akron Art Museum – Coop Himmelb(l)au building

 Akron Art Museum, conceptual diagram © Coop Himmelb(l)au

-View of the museum’s entrance from west; photo © Roland Halbe
+View of the museum’s entrance from the west; photo © Roland Halbe

 Collection and program of events